ryppl/boost-history/committee/rvalue_ref/N2983-throwing-move.rst

 Modify paragraph 3 as follows:

-  3 An allocation function that fails to allocate storage can invoke the currently installed new-handler function (18.6.2.3), if any. [ *Note*: A program-supplied allocation function can obtain the address of the currently installed new_handler using the ``std::set_new_handler`` function (18.6.2.4). -- *end note* ] If an allocation function declared with an empty *exception-specification* (15.4), :del:`throw(),` fails to allocate storage, it shall return a null pointer.
+  3 An allocation function that fails to allocate storage can invoke the currently installed new-handler function (18.6.2.3), if any. [ *Note*: A program-supplied allocation function can obtain the address of the currently installed new_handler using the ``std::set_new_handler`` function (18.6.2.4). -- *end note* ] If an allocation function declared with :del:`an empty` :ins:`a non-throwing` *exception-specification* (15.4), :del:`throw(),` fails to allocate storage, it shall return a null pointer.
 Any other allocation function that fails to allocate storage shall indicate failure only by throwing an exception of a type that would match a handler (15.3) of type ``std::bad_alloc`` (18.6.2.1).

 5.3 Unary expressions [expr.unary]
 ==================================